 What is an iCal feed?

 An iCal feed (ICS feed) is a URL that publishes calendar events in the iCalendar format (RFC 5545).
 Most calendar systems, booking tools, and scheduling platforms can generate iCal feed URLs.
-SYNCDATE can import events from any valid iCal feed and push them to your Google or Outlook calendar.
+SYNCDATE can import events from any valid iCal feed and push them to a writable Google, Outlook, or CalDAV calendar.

 Can I do two-way sync with an iCal feed?

 No. iCal feeds are read-only by specification — you can pull events from a feed but cannot push changes back.
 SYNCDATE enforces this automatically: iCal feeds can only be one-way sources.
-For two-way sync, both calendars must be Google or Outlook accounts.
+For two-way sync, use writable calendars such as Google, Outlook, or CalDAV.

 Why use SYNCDATE for iCal instead of subscribing directly in Google Calendar?